-- If you need to withdraw from one or more classes you must obtain a withdrawal form from the Registrar's Office. - If you need to withdraw from all classes for the semester, you must contact the Office of Academic Advising and Career Services to complete a withdrawal from College form.
+- If you need to withdraw from one or more classes you must obtain a withdrawal form from the Registrar's Office. - If you need to withdraw from all classes for the semester, you must contact the Registrar's Office to complete a withdrawal from College form.

-If you withdraw from the College and are the recipient of the Title IV funds, the funds will be subject to the prorate calculations for determining the refund.
+If you withdraw from the College and are the recipient of the Title IV funds, the funds will be subject to the prorated calculations for determining the refund.
 The Financial Services Department will use the following table to determine your refundable tuition and fees:

-Withdrawal during the Fall and Winter Terms
+Tuition Refund Percentage during the Fall and Winter Terms